 I was born in Calgary, Alberta, Canada, but my family soon moved to Edmonton, where I started school.

-Today, Port Moody is a big, vibrant city, but back then, it was a tiny town.
-By high school, I dreamed of escaping.
-When I was 17, I moved to Toronto to live with my dad.
-Experiencing life in a big city for the first time was one of the most exciting times of my life.
+Port Moody is a bustling city today, but back then it was a small town, and by high school I was dreaming of something bigger.
+At 17, I moved to Toronto to live with my dad, and experiencing big-city life for the first time felt thrilling and full of possibility.

-I completed my final high school years in Toronto, where I met three of my fellow SSR founders (Jill Cohen Morris, Tara Romoff and Naomi Weisman).
-I still love Toronto and return as often as I can.
+I finished high school in Toronto, where I met three of my fellow SSR founders — Jill Cohen Morris, Tara Romoff, and Naomi Weisman.
+I still adore Toronto and return whenever I can.

-In my twenties, I moved around a lot, traveling between Victoria, Vancouver, and Toronto.
-Eventually, I settled on Salt Spring Island in British Columbia, where I met my husband, owned a ran a couple of restaurants and raised our family.
+In my twenties, I moved frequently between Victoria, Vancouver, and Toronto before eventually settling on Salt Spring Island in British Columbia.
+There I met my husband, ran a couple of restaurants, and raised our family on what we fondly call the Salty Isle.

-After our kids graduated, I accepted a job in Pensacola, Florida, and relocated there for nearly 13 years.
-I truly loved living in Pensacola; we resided on one of the most beautiful beaches in the world and created a wonderful community of friends.
-Additionally, we took numerous trips to New Orleans, a city that made me fall in love.
+After our children graduated, I accepted a job in Pensacola, Florida, where we lived for nearly 13 years.
+Life there was wonderful — we called one of the world’s most beautiful beaches home and built a tight-knit circle of friends.
+We also made many trips to New Orleans, a city I love more than almost anywhere else.

 What do you most like to do in your spare time?

-Near the end of the pandemic, I visited my longtime friend and fellow SSR founder, Jane Witherspoon at her home in Panama.
-She was an avid hiker and took me on some strenuous hikes which made me realize I was out of shape.
+Near the end of the pandemic, I visited my longtime friend and fellow Sole Sister Ramblers founder, Jane Witherspoon, at her home in Panama.
+Jane is an avid hiker and took me on several challenging trails which quickly made me realize I was not nearly as fit as I thought I was.

 What is your favorite music, and what influenced your musical taste?

-Living in the southern United States for 13 years, close to New Orleans changed my musical tastes forever.
-I love Americana music which is a broad genre encompassing various American roots music styles, including folk, country, bluegrass, blues, and roots-rock.
-My husband calls it Jill's "plonkety plonk" music.
+Living in the southern United States for 13 years — just outside New Orleans — changed my musical tastes forever.
+I fell in love with Americana, a rich blend of American roots styles like folk, country, bluegrass, blues, and roots-rock.

 What invention in your lifetime are you most amazed by?

 The Internet!
-In 2007, a friend introduced me to what was then called Web 2.0.
-My brain exploded when I realized I could publish my thoughts and promote my business on social media and websites without needing to know how to code.
-I remember it clearly as a seminal moment in my life.
+In 2007, a friend introduced me to what was then called Web 2.0, and my mind was blown.
+Suddenly, I realized I could share my thoughts and promote my business online — no coding required.
+It felt like a true turning point in my life.

-I was hooked on the internet and started a blog called Island Chef.
-Since I owned a restaurant at the time, it felt like a natural topic.
-A year later, we decided to sell the restaurant, and I teamed up with three friends to start a digital marketing agency.
-Although it was a total failure, it ultimately transformed my career and led me to Florida, and I have never looked back.
+I was instantly hooked and started a blog called Island Chef, which made perfect sense since I owned a restaurant at the time.
+About a year later, we sold the restaurant, and I teamed up with three friends to launch a digital marketing agency.
+It didn’t succeed, but it completely changed the trajectory of my life and eventually led me to Florida — a move I’ve never regretted.

-Now, I many hours every day (perhaps too many) with a computer on my lap, passionately typing and releasing words and pictures into the world.
+These days, I still spend many hours (perhaps too many!) with a laptop on my lap, happily tapping away and sending words, stories, and photos out into the world.

 What are the top 5 things on your bucket list?

-I am obsessed with very long walks, and I want to embark on them all over the world, wherever I can find them.
-I dream of Rambling for weeks on end in interesting places.
+I am obsessed with very long walks and dream of doing them all over the world, wherever beautiful trails can be found.
+The idea of Rambling for weeks on end through fascinating landscapes and cultures absolutely lights me up.

 What do you love about being a Sole Sister Rambler founder?

-When I began to consider inviting some of my close friends to expand our Messenger chat group, which we had named "Sole Sister Ramblers," into a public space for others to join, I felt a wave of intense anxiety.
-I shared this feeling with a friend, who said, "Sometimes anxiety and inspiration feel the same in your body and the swirl you are feeling is part of the process."
+When I first began to consider inviting a few close friends to expand our little Messenger chat — called “Sole Sister Ramblers” — into a public space for others to join, I felt a huge wave of anxiety.
+I shared this with a friend, who said something I’ve never forgotten: “Sometimes anxiety and inspiration feel the same in your body.
+That swirl you’re feeling is part of the process.”

-A short time later I convinced my four co-founders to join me in what we initially thought would be a fun Facebook Group.
-None of us could have imagined where we would end up or anticipated how this idea would resonate with other women and the wonderful impact it might have on their lives.
+Not long after, I convinced my four co-founders to join me in creating what we thought would simply be a fun Facebook group.
+None of us could have imagined where that small idea would lead, how deeply it would resonate with women around the world, or the impact it would have on so many lives — including our own.

-I am incredibly proud of what we have built and treasure the closeness it has fostered among my fellow founders and with so many other Sole Sisters I have come to know in our community.
+I am incredibly proud of what we’ve built and deeply grateful for the closeness it has created among us as founders, as well as with the many Sole Sisters I now call friends.

-Sole Sister Ramblers is growing rapidly and presents many daily challenges.
-However, no matter what the future brings, I will be forever proud of what we have created and the fact that we did it with each other will be the most important part.
+Sole Sister Ramblers is growing quickly and brings new challenges every day.
+But no matter what the future holds, I will always be proud of what we created together.

 READ MORE > Rambler Profiles